Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Day 4: Lunch at Hali’imaile General Store, Upcountry, Haleakala sunset, and dinner at Kula Lodge

-Day 5: Half-day snorkel boat and explore Lahaina
+Day 5: Half-day snorkel boat and explore West Maui

 Day 6: Road to Hana